jeremykenedy/laralogin/readme.md

 ## Things not working (Troubleshooting)?

-### The project has a blank white screen in the browser
+### Issue: The project has a blank white screen in the browser

 #### Check/Update permissions with the following command
 ```